emintham/myblog/src/content/blog/notes-on-writing-to-learn.md

 a prominent Chinese journalist and talk show host, that I realized that *grilling* someone in an interview could be entertaining and fun.
 Another "rule" broken yet again.
 Interviews became my forte during composition classes from then on.
-In essence, the interview format allowed me to introduce *characters* into what was conventionally a dry and informational format.
+In essence, the interview format allowed me to introduce *characters* into what was conventionally a staid format.

 Given my love of reading (mostly fiction at that point) and writing, I naturally thought that fiction writing would be something I could do well.
 I was wrong.